Wilmington and Weldon Railroad: Branches

 In addition to the main line between its namesake cities, the Wilmington and Weldon Railroad also operated a number of branch lines.

-Scotland Neck (Kinston) Branch
+Scotland Neck Branch

 The Scotland Neck Branch was built in 1882 by the Scotland Neck Railroad.
 It connected with the main line at Pender (just south of Halifax) and ran southeast to Scotland Neck.
 In 1883, it was acquired by the W&W and by 1890, it had been extended south to Kinston.
-The branch was then known as the Kinston Branch (A Branch) after W&W was merged into the Atlantic Coast Line.
+The branch was then known as the Kinston Branch after W&W was merged into the Atlantic Coast Line.
 Today, the branch is still in service from Parmele to just north of Kinston.
-The remaining line is now CSX's Parmele Subdivision.

 Nashville Branch

 The Nashville Branch was built in 1887 and ran from the main line at Rocky Mount west to Nashville and Spring Hope.
 CSX sold the branch to the Nash County Railroad in 1985.
 It was sold again in 2011 to the Carolina Coastal Railway, who operates it today.